volterra-luo/django-oss-storage/README.md

 DEFAULT_FILE_STORAGE = 'storages.backends.aliyun_oss.OssStorage'
 ```

+`STATICFILES_STORAGE`

-To allow django-admin.py collectstatic to automatically put your static files in your bucket set the `STATICFILES_STORAGE` in your settings.py:
+To allow django-admin.py collectstatic to automatically put your static files in your bucket set the following in your settings.py:

 ```Python